koji-hatano1/t2log-strip/README.md

 # 🧠 t2log-strip
-**The Hatano Skull-Stripping Method (HSS Method) v3.11**
+**T2w-based SynthStrip with Log-Normal Adaptive Thresholding v3.11**

-`t2log-strip` is a professional utility implementing the **Hatano Skull-Stripping (HSS) Method**.
+`t2log-strip` is a professional utility implementing the **T2w-based SynthStrip with Log-Normal Adaptive Thresholding Method**.
 It provides a statistical optimization layer for `mri_synthstrip` to ensure high-precision cortical surface preservation.

 ## 🚀 Overview
 `t2log-strip` is an advanced brain masking utility that combines the robust extraction of `mri_synthstrip` with a specialized **Log-Normal Adaptive Thresholding** strategy.

-Developed as **The Hatano Method**, this approach is specifically designed to maximize brain surface protection, ensuring that delicate cortical boundaries are preserved while effectively removing non-brain tissue.
+Developed as **T2w-based SynthStrip with Log-Normal Adaptive Thresholding**, this approach is specifically designed to maximize brain surface protection, ensuring that delicate cortical boundaries are preserved while effectively removing non-brain tissue.

 ## 💎 Design Philosophy: Enhancing the Gold Standard
 The standard **HCP Pipeline** is renowned for its robust "two-stage" brain extraction—starting with a conservative FSL-BET in *PreFreeSurfer* followed by a precise refinement during the *FreeSurfer* stage.
 This design is exceptionally reliable across diverse datasets.